Tjhayhay/Bible-Beasts-Project/README.md

 # DevOps Coding Challenge

 Welcome to our DevOps coding challenge!
 This challenge is designed to assess your skills in Docker, CI/CD, AWS, and Observability.
 You will be provided with 4 unique challenges and your goal is to choose 3 and try to complete as many of their tasks as you can or as is applicable.
-While you don't have to complete all of the tasks within a challenge, you should be able to speak to a process for how to resolve each challenge in the follow-up technical screening.
+While you don't have to complete every challenge, you should be able to speak to a process for how to resolve each challenge in the follow-up technical screening.
 Ideally, you shouldn't spend more than 5 hours on this challenge.

 ## The Story